accessrichard/sqleditor/readme.md

 ```
 >easy_install http://www.voidspace.org.uk/downloads/pycrypto26/pycrypto-2.6.win32-py2.7.exe
 ```
-* git clone or download this project.
-Then extract it where you created your virtualenv.
+* Download or git clone this project and extract it to the location you created the virtual env.
 ```
 >cd static
 >npm install intern
 ```
-* Download and install Git.
-Then add the Git.exe path to your environment variable.
-Bower needs Git to work.
+* Bower has git as a dependency so make sure it is installed and added to the PATH.
 * Execute to install bower globally.
 ```
 >npm install bower -g